joonarafael/visualpathfinder/documentation/progress_report_week4.md

 - Wrote installation manual & made a ton of updates to the documentation.

+- Added a ton of ready-made maps to the application.

-Hours spent: 5 h (course total 20 h)
+Hours spent: 7 h (course total 22 h)